Health Insurance for Polish Visa & Karta Pobytu • What You Actually Need

 For national (long-stay) visas, such as work visas or study visas, the requirement shifts.
 You need health insurance covering treatment in Poland specifically.
 This can be:

-Students often rely on voluntary NFZ enrollment, which costs approximately PLN 55.80/month (as of 2024/2025).
+Students often rely on voluntary NFZ enrollment, which costs approximately PLN 55.80/month (as of 2025 — the rate is recalculated annually based on the average monthly salary; expect a small increase to around PLN 58–60/month for 2026).
 However, you typically can't enroll in NFZ until you have a PESEL number and are physically in Poland, which creates a gap.
 A private travel or health policy covers that initial period.

 Karta Pobytu (Temporary Residence Permit) — The Strictest Check